cerevo/LiveWedge_API/readme.md

 ### wipetest
 Very simple program just to repeat wipe all pattern.
 No web UI.

+### pinptest
+Very simple program of Picture in Picture.
+No web UI.

+### status0
+A sample program for getting status via UDP.

+### find0
+A sample program for finding a LiveWedge within the same network.

 ## How to build

 0. Install go language.